nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - `update 1 e/Push up d/30 at/09-07-2020 c/260` Updates the exercise, the description, the date and the calories burnt of the 1st exercise to be `push up`, `30`,  `07-09-2020`, `260` respectively.

+#### Delete : `delete`
+Deletes an exercise that a user has previously added.

+Format: `delete INDEX`

+- Deletes an exercise at the specified `INDEX`.
+- The index refers to the index number shown in the displayed workout list.
+- The index must be a positive integer: 1, 2, 3, …​

+Example:

+- `delete 2` Deletes the second exercise in the displayed list.

 #### Save
 The application will save the data automatically to the default file path after any command that changes the data.
 There is no need to save the data manually.